usmonaliyev99/laravel-simple-rabbitmq/README.md

   <h2>Contracts</h2>
   <div>
     <a href="https://t.me/+P7PlyAdDQAJjM2Fi" target="_blank">
-      We have a telegram group, you can join use.
+      We have a telegram group, you can join us.
     </a>
   </div>
   <br/>